mecios01/screen-grabber/README.md

 # screen-grabber
 A multi-platform screen grabbing utility to acquire, modify and save screenshots.
-Supports
+Supports multiple screens.
+Written in Rust